lukaspj/VIA-Kubernetes-Introduction/content/_index.md

 ---

-This page contains a guide for installing a very simple Kubernetes setup on your local machine using Docker For Desktop.
+This page contains a guide for installing a very simple Kubernetes setup on your local machine using Docker Desktop.

 This guide was written for the presentation given by the Carya team at the VIA University College in Horsens.